talkkonnect/talkkonnect/README.md

 * At this moment talkkonnect also supports the easily available 0.96 and 1.3 Inch I2C OLED Screen.
 * To disable this screen option you can set enabled = "false"
 * i2c interfacing is the only option that should be specified now spi has not been developed
-* The i2c address can be optained from running the i2cdetect -y 1 command.
+* The i2c address can be obtained from running the i2cdetect -y 1 command.
 Convert the address displayed in HEX to Decimal and fill into the lcdi2caddress tag and mostly the i2c bus is 1.
 * There is no backlight function for oled screens yet
 * Your will have to specify the rows and columns your screen supports (for my screen i used 8 rows and 21 columns)
 * The OLED display is display width and height for my screen was 130 by 64